Gaza Soup Kitchen: 2024

 In early 2024, Mahmoud and Hani started the Gaza Soup Kitchen in Beit Lahia.
 On its first day, the soup kitchen fed 150 families, increasing to as many as 3,000 people a day by April 2024.
 To support their efforts, Hani created a GoFundMe campaign, raising $2 million by December 2024.
 He transfers the funds with difficulty due to Gaza's damaged financial infrastructure.

 Mahmoud, the head chef until he was killed in an Israeli drone strike, was assisted by his relatives, including his mother and sister Faten.
 To obtain ingredients, the Gaza Soup Kitchen barters, forages, or purchases food at high cost.
 Searching for food in Gaza is dangerous; Mahmoud reported being shot at while trying to acquire ingredients.
 Most of the meals are vegetarian and include foods like zucchini, potatoes, lentils, or khubeza.
 Due to the lack of fuel, meals are prepared over a wood fire.

 Mahmoud told reporters that families come to the soup kitchen in the morning to wait in line for food distribution in the evening.
 For many people, the soup kitchen is their only source of food.
 In addition to providing food, Hani has said that the Gaza Soup Kitchen helps to improve the mental wellbeing of the people it serves.

 In March, the Gaza Soup Kitchen reported that they had started providing food to the Kamal Adwan Hospital.
 The same month, they opened another location in Rafah, run by Hani and Mahmoud's sister, Niveen.
 The kitchen was later closed due to Israel's Rafah offensive.

 The Washington Post published an op-ed by Mahmoud in April, in which he wrote that he would feed his neighbors for as long as possible.
-He stated: "We will keep serving our community, remembering that when all else has failed the Palestinians, the land did not."
+He stated: "We will keep serving our community, remembering that when all else has failed the Palestinians, the land did not".

 In September, the Gaza Soup Kitchen opened a school for local children in Beit Lahia.
 Because many school buildings have been destroyed in Israeli airstrikes or repurposed as refugee camps, the Gaza Soup Kitchen school was located in a commercial building.
 On the roof, they placed a sign that said: "School.
 Please Don't Bomb" in Hebrew and English.
 On November 3, the IDF attacked the building, leaving a hole in the ceiling and destroying the furniture inside.

-In October, Israel began the Siege of North Gaza, which has killed or wounded over 13,000 Palestinians according to Gaza officials.
-The UN and US officials have stated that not enough aid has been entering North Gaza during the siege.
+In October, Israel began the siege of North Gaza, which has killed or wounded over 13,000 Palestinians according to Gaza officials.
+The United Nations and U.S. officials have stated that not enough aid has been entering North Gaza during the siege.
 By November, the Gaza Soup Kitchen was unable to serve many of the families who needed food.

 After an Israel drone strike killed Mahmoud in November, the Gaza Soup Kitchen has continued operating.
 As of December 2024, the Gaza Soup Kitchen has about 45 staff working at multiple locations in the North and the South.